zpoint/CPython-Internals/Interpreter/memory_management/memory_management.md

 if the request size **nbytes** is 24, (24 - 1) >> 3 is 2, idxn = 2 + 2, usedpools[2 + 2] will be the target list, so the head of **idx2** is the target pool

+the `usedpools`‘s size is two times larger than the size it actually used, so that you are able to calcuate the **idx** and access the first free pool in a very short time

 # example

 ## overview